ONAP for Network Orchestration and Automation Training Course

 - This training is based on the latest version of ONAP.

-- For customized training options, please contact us to arrange.
+- For customized training requests, please contact us to arrange your session.

 Course Outline